Lifestyle

 • Listen to your body and honor its needs

-The synergy of yoga and Ayurveda offers a beautiful, holistic path toward greater balance, wellness, and self-compassion.
-By honoring both ancient wisdom and your body's unique needs, you can create a practice that truly supports your journey with PCOS.
+Yoga and Ayurveda together open a gentle path toward more balance, more wellness, and more self-compassion.
+By honouring both the old wisdom and your body's own needs, you can build a practice that genuinely supports your journey with PMOS (PCOS).

 ---